ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/xrpl-sidechains.md

 - _Can I roll up transactions and have an entry on the mainchain?_

     Transactions on a sidechain are not visible to the servers on the mainchain.
 Only transactions submitted from the sidechain door account to a destination on the mainchain are visible to the mainchain and will have an entry on the mainchain.

+- _When will sidechains be available?_

+    Sidechains (and cross-chain bridges) have been proposed to the XRPL community with [XLS-38d](https://github.com/XRPLF/XRPL-Standards/discussions/92).
+You can test cross-chain bridge features on our [`sidechain devnet`](parallel-networks-list.md), using our locking and issuing chains.